ar-nowaczynski/spaceopt/README.md

 [![PyPI version](https://img.shields.io/pypi/v/spaceopt?color=1)](https://pypi.org/project/spaceopt/)
 [![license](https://img.shields.io/pypi/l/spaceopt)](https://github.com/ar-nowaczynski/spaceopt)

-SpaceOpt is an optimization algorithm for discrete search spaces, that uses gradient boosting regression to find the most promising points for the evaluation by predicting the evaluation score.
-Training data is gathered on the fly with the preference to perform random or human-guided exploration at the beginning.
+SpaceOpt is an optimization algorithm for discrete search spaces that uses gradient boosting regression to find the most promising candidates for evaluation by predicting their evaluation score.
+Training data is gathered sequentially and random or human-guided exploration can be easily incorporated at any stage.

 ## Usage

-If you have discrete search space - for example:
+If you have discrete search space, for example:

 ```python
 search_space = {